IndaPlus23/RaySorcerers-Instructions/task-10-sorting/README.md

 # DD1338 Week 10

+WELCOME TO ALGORITHMS AND DATASTRUCTURES, a critically acclaimed series on "what's *fast*?".

 ## Pretty Sorting

 Sorting doesn't have to be boring.
-Your assignment this week is to implement a handful of sorting algorithms and to visulise them graphically.
+Your assignment this week is to implement a handful of sorting algorithms and to visualize them graphically.

 The sorting algoritms are _selection sort_, _insertion sort_, _merge sort_ (you may choose whatever merge sort type) and at least one sorting algoritm of your choise.
 Choose something fun!
 See [this list](https://www.geeksforgeeks.org/sorting-algorithms/) for inspiration.

-### Psudo Code for Least Mandatory Implementations
+### Pseudo Code for Least Mandatory Implementations
 ```
 # INSERTION SORT #